-- 1. Buildings with a gambrel style roof line (barn type roof) will not be approved by the ACA.
-Roof lines should be similar to the main dwelling in style and pitch. - 2.
-All storage buildings must be of good quality workmanship and properly maintained.
-Buildings that are deteriorating, or are obviously poorly constructed will be required to be removed or rebuilt. - 3.
+- 1. All storage buildings must be of good quality workmanship and properly maintained.
+Buildings that are deteriorating, or are obviously poorly constructed will be required to be removed or rebuilt. - 2.
 Location of any building improvement shall not encroach any easement(s) and must be located behind the rear wall of the Dwelling nor be placed over any vegetative filtration strips (if these strips exist in the sub-division).
 If yard limitations do not permit a storage building in the back of the Dwelling, please ask for a review from the ACA committee.
-Swimming pools, play structures, or landscaping of the owners choosing do not constitute yard limitations. - 4.
+Swimming pools, play structures, or landscaping of the owners choosing do not constitute yard limitations. - 3.
 Architectural approval, if granted, does not waive any provision of the protective covenants, any building code(s), any ordinance(s), and rule of law, or statute that may affect such construction.
 Building permits must be obtained prior to the commencement of any work.
 (Please understand that there may be penalties from your local municipality for not obtaining a permit.)